miyagi-sensei/georgia/class1.md

 Time Complexity: O(P + Q)<br>
 Space Complexity: O(N)

-### Testing Skills
-- code like function `print_wall()` can be super handy in the testing process

-### Workflow
+> ### Workflow
-- try to write the easier part first and fill in the harder parts incrementally
+> - try to write the easier part first and fill in the harder parts incrementally
-- compile test frequently, incrementally. don't write too much code without testing
+> - compile test frequently, incrementally. don't write too much code without testing
-- `g++ code.cpp` compiles `code.cpp` into `a.out` (or `a.exe` on Windows PC)
+> - `g++ code.cpp` compiles `code.cpp` into `a.out` (or `a.exe` on Windows PC)
-- then `./a.out < in.txt` runs the program and redirects contents of `in.txt` as input
+> - then `./a.out < in.txt` runs the program and redirects contents of `in.txt` as input

-### Bad Habits
+> ### Bad Habits
-- some code is more prone to mistakes:
+> - some code is more prone to mistakes:
-   - Using 1 big 2D array for paint jobs rank instead of 3 arrays (`PaintRank[][]` instead of `Red[], Blue[], Green[]`)
+>   - Using 1 big 2D array for paint jobs rank instead of 3 arrays (`PaintRank[][]` instead of `Red[], Blue[], Green[]`)
-     - this creates the mental burden of remembering 0, 1, 2 corresponds to red, blue and green instead of red, green and blue => increases chance of mistakes
+>     - this creates the mental burden of remembering 0, 1, 2 corresponds to red, blue and green instead of red, green and blue => increases chance of mistakes
-- typing input instead of redirecting from text files
+> - typing input instead of redirecting from text files
-   - typos increase chances for devastating confusion
+>   - typos increase chances for devastating confusion
-   - eliminating these pitfalls streamline your development process
+>   - eliminating these pitfalls streamline your development process

-### What if we can't figure out what kind of cases our program fails?
+> ### What if we can't figure out what kind of cases our program fails?
 > For the most part, *when* does it fail is a lot harder to find than fixing the bug itself

-[stress test scripting](https://github.com/miyagi-sensei/j212/blob/main/stress.sh) and [random input generator](https://github.com/miyagi-sensei/j212/blob/main/gen.py) help us search for the point of failure, making it easier to pinpoint the bugs in the code.
+> [stress test scripting](https://github.com/miyagi-sensei/j212/blob/main/stress.sh) and [random input generator](https://github.com/miyagi-sensei/j212/blob/main/gen.py) help us search for the point of failure, making it easier to pinpoint the bugs in the code.

-### Inspection Skills
+> ### Inspection Skills
-- Narrow down to the "R" case.
+> - Narrow down to the "R" case.
 Inspect all 3 values: `Red[ri], Blue[bi], Green[gi]`
-- Know what you're expecting and ask why you're not getting what's expected
+> - Know what you're expecting and ask why you're not getting what's expected
-- If something goes wrong, don't spend too much time staring at the code.
+> - If something goes wrong, don't spend too much time staring at the code.
 Inspect something quick to narrow the scope of your investigation.
-  - e.g. print out arrays `Red[], Blue[], Green[]`
+>   - e.g. print out arrays `Red[], Blue[], Green[]`

 ---